Ring home security cameras review

 The Spotlight Cam Pro captures 1080p HDR video with colour night vision and a comfortably wide 140-degree horizontal by 80-degree vertical view.

-The first second or two of video playback can appear a little blurred due to the Pre-Roll feature.
-This is designed to capture the six seconds before the motion detector is triggered.
+The first few seconds of video playback can appear a little blurred due to the Pre-Roll feature.
+This is designed to capture the 6 seconds before the motion detector is triggered.

 Once that clears, the video is crisp and detailed, even when pointing into the sun, and while without the LEDs, the night vision is monotone, once they are activated, the full-colour video is impressively sharp.